YOUR SABBATICAL OFFICERS

 WHO WE ARE AND WHAT WE DO

 Union Council is the governing body of UCD Students' Union.
-It formulates policy and mandates, to steer the work of the Union and its elected Officers.
-Every September, each class elects their reps who sit on SU Council held every two weeks during term time.
-Council is where all the big decisions are made and comprises of Class Reps, College Officers, Campaign Coordinators, Entertainments Reps and Sabbatical Officers.
+It steers the work of the Union and its elected Officers by agreeing on policy and mandates.
+Every October, each class elects their reps who sit on Union Council, which meets every two weeks during term time.
+Union Council is where the student body’s stance on issues is decided and comprises of Class Reps, College Officers, Campaign Coordinators, Entertainments Reps and Sabbatical Officers.
+An Independent Chairperson and Secretary is appointed to ensure the smooth running of the meetings.

-Full-time and part-time Officers give reports to Council on what they have been working on and other members of Council can ask them questions about it.
+Full-Time and Part-Time Officers must present a report to Union Council on what they have been working on and other members of Council can ask them questions about it.
+Any member of the students’ union can address Union Council meetings if invited to speak by a Council member but only elected Council members can vote.

-Have a read of our Policy Book HERE - it contains all the mandates that are passed through Council
+The current set of policies that Union Council has voted in favour of is available HERE - it also contains all the mandates that are passed through Council.

 Want to know more about the rules by which the Council operates?
 Check out our Council Standing Orders HERE